Ch3ster8/DT2_Assignment_2/README.md

    * **Write about the current state of game dev and why the layoffs**

    * [Table of Contents](#Table-of-Contents)

+<a name="Short-Conclusion"></a>
+# Short Conclusion
+   * This assignment itself has also given me a good understanding of what I need to improve and I hope to show my improvement with my future assignments.

 # Bibliography
    * https://medium.com/@karthikbindumon/ethical-considerations-in-game-design-dfb216f21249